-- Soft orthotics – If you have deformed, arthritic or diabetic feet, soft orthotics are recommended.
-They’re used to absorb shock, take pressure off sore spots and increase balance.
+- Soft orthotics – If you have deformed, arthritic, or diabetic feet, soft orthotics are recommended.
+They’re used to absorb shock, take pressure off sore spots, and increase balance.
 Soft orthotics are made of cushioned, soft materials so they can be worn on the sole of the foot.
-They then extend from the heel past the ball of the foot, this includes the toes.
+Some extend from the heel past the ball of the foot to the toes.

 - Semi-rigid orthotics – Athletes and those that walk often will benefit from semi-rigid orthotics.
 They help provide balance while participating in physical activity.
 They also mitigate pain while athletes train or compete.
 Semi-rigid orthotics are made out of layers of soft material then reinforced with more rigid materials.
 Often, they are prescribed to children suffering from flat feet, in-toeing or out-toeing.